Union City High School (New Jersey): Facilities

-The school's centerpiece is its 3 acres athletic field, called the Eagle's Nest, located on the second-floor roof, an idea that inspired from a field that lies on top of a parking garage on the campus of Georgetown University.
+The school's centerpiece is its 3 acres athletic field, called the Eagle's Nest, located on the second-floor roof, an idea modeled on a field situated on top of a parking garage on the campus of Georgetown University.
 The field features skyline views of the Empire State Building and Midtown Manhattan.
 The architecture of the athletic complex, which cost $15 million, was designed to resemble the former Roosevelt Stadium, which previously occupied the site.
 A number of classrooms on the third and fourth floors overlook the field, which rests on two floors of steel and reinforced concrete.
 The field's bleachers seat 2,100 spectators.
 The field's on-campus location eliminates not only the students' prior need to walk or be bussed from school to a separate location to play, but the need for the two prior schools to share the field.
 Although the merger of the former Union Hill Hillers and Emerson Bulldogs had experienced some difficulties a year prior when the students were still housed at separate high schools (called Union City High School's North and South campuses, respectively), the merge had been ameliorated by the move of the unified student body to the single new school.
 The athletic facility has been singled out as one of the most unusual in the United States.
 It was included in MaxPreps' 2012 list of "10 more high school football stadiums to see before you die".
 Due to the athletic field's unique location, it deals with unusual logistical challenges, such as balls that land on the streets surrounding the school; space limitations that place the band close to the visitors' sideline, thus making it sometimes difficult to hear; and games that are interrupted by school fire drills.